zhoubolei/bolei_awesome_posters/README.md

-# Some academic posters I used.
+# Not so awesome academic posters

-I share them as a reference.
-You can start with them to build your awesome poster.
+Here I share some acaemic posters I used.
+They are not so awesome but work to the degree I survived the conference poster session.
+You can start with them to build your own awesome posters.

 * Poster for CVPR'15 paper
 ![poster1](poster_cvpr15_CAM.jpg)